hazelcast/hazelcast-simulator/README.md

 # Using the Simulator Archetype

-The Simulator archetype can be used to generate a project for external tests to be executed on the simulator.
+The Simulator archetype can be used to generate a project for external tests to be executed with the Simulator.

 ```
 mvn archetype:generate \